Documentation forSolarWinds Service Desk

 Customize your dashboard

-The ellipsis to the right of My Dashboard lets you customize your dashboard contents and view.
-Click the icon and select an entry from the drop-down menu.
+The ellipsis to the right of a dashboard title lets you customize the dashboard contents and view.
+Click the icon and select an entry from the dropdown menu.

 • Rename.

-• This options allows you to create a new customized view of your dashboard that you can share with your team if you have the proper permissions.
-For more information, see Shared dashboard.
+• You can create a new customized dashboard view and name it whatever you want.
+You can then share the new view with your team if you have the proper permissions.
+For more information, see Dashboard.

 • Save Changes.
-Lets you save changes made to a renamed dashboard.
+Save changes made to a renamed dashboard.

 • Save as New.
-Lets you save a newly created dashboard.
+Save a newly created dashboard.

 • Set as Default.
-Lets you save the displayed dashboard as your default.
+Save the displayed dashboard as your default.

 • Reset to default.
-Lets you reset your dashboard to the default dashboard.
+Reset your dashboard to the default dashboard.

 • Share.

 • Administrators and service agent users can choose to share their dashboard.
-For more information, see Shared dashboard.
+For more information, see Dashboard.

-• Anyone viewing a shared dashboard will have view only permission and will not be able to save changes.
+• Anyone viewing a shared dashboard has view only permission and cannot save changes.

 • Delete.
-Lets you delete a dashboard you have customized.
+You can delete a dashboard you have customized.

 Icons on the dashboard